tonioha/sssf-project/README.md

 Simple website where one can see results from League of Legends, Dota2, CS:GO or Overwatch matches.<br/>
 Data comes from https://api.pandascore.co <br/>
 When data is fetched, it is then saved to database and the results are shown in the front-end by using GraphQL queries.
+Thanks for https://www.w3schools.com/ for html and css templates.

 ## Installing
 Clone repository https://github.com/tonioha/sssf-project.git